 As per the beliefs, it is important to pay homage at Divya Shila before entering the main shrine.
 Divya Shila is a strong rock pillar situated near the Surya Kund.
 It is deemed that this rock pillar is the idol of the deity and devotees need to bow their head down here first.

-Though the Yamunotri Shrine is the main attraction of the place, but en-route, there are various other tourist charms that allure both pilgrims and random travelers.
+Though the Yamunotri Shrine is the main attraction of the place, en-route, there are various other tourist charms that allure both pilgrims and random travellers.
 Some of the major tourist attractions that fall in the way are as follows:

-Situated just 13 kilometers from Yamunotri, Hanuman Chatti is the starting point of both Yamunotri and the Dodital Trek.
-It is basically the confluence of Ganga and Yamuna Rivesr.
+Situated just 13 kilometres from Yamunotri, Hanuman Chatti is the starting point of both Yamunotri and the Dodital Trek.
+It is basically the confluence of Ganga and Yamuna River.
 Further, this region is more famous as a beautiful trekking spot.
-Right from the splendid hills to the aromatic meadows, everything that defines trekking as a beautiful expedition, is found here.
+Right from the splendid hills to the aromatic meadows, everything that defines trekking as a beautiful expedition is found here.

-Merely 7 kilometers away from Yamunotri, Janki Chatti is worth a visit.
+Merely 7 kilometres away from Yamunotri, Janki Chatti is worth a visit.
 This place is famous for its natural thermal springs.
-Moreover, surrounded by mountains from all sides, Janki Chatti is also known for cosseting the virgin splendor of nature.
+Moreover, surrounded by mountains from all sides, Janki Chatti is also known for cosseting the virgin splendour of nature.